laspy/laspy/README.md

 ## Introduction

 Laspy is a pythonic library for reading, modifying and writing LAS files.
-Support for LAZ is limited to reading LAS version 1.0-1.3 files.
+Support for LAZ files rely on the external libraries LASzip and LAStools and is limited to reading LAS version 1.0-1.3 files.
 Laspy is compatible with Python 2.6+ and 3.5+.

 Laspy includes a set of command line tools which can be used to do basic